-How to build Amazon Quicksight Dashboard to Monitor Your Matillion Jobs
+Build Amazon Quicksight Dashboard To Monitor Matillion Jobs

 I’m often asked by prospective customers, “What job monitoring capabilities does Matillion ETL have?”